-Most fun filled night camping activities in the evening includes sitting down and relaxing.
+Most fun filled night camping activities in the evening include sitting down and relaxing.
 However, if you still have the energy to burn when night falls, or if it's too hot to go out and walk, take the path at sunset.
 Not only can you find your own trail, but if you move quietly, you can also enjoy the sights and sounds of the natural world when you play at night.

 In addition, when the time is right, you can reach the top at sunrise - the perfect reward for hiking for hours in the dark.
-Or, try a nighttime walk, play flashlight, tell ghost stories, play truth or dare—you've plenty of options to make your night unforgettable.
+Or, try a nighttime walk, play flashlight, tell ghost stories, or play truth or dare—you've plenty of options to make your night unforgettable.

 18. Bird watching

 Like previous weaving, bird watching is one of grandma's and grandpa's hobbies and is experiencing a cool recovery.
 Take some binoculars and see how many different species you can find.

 Pick an interesting float, row yourself to a sunny place, and relax - isn't that why you started camping?